nchah/freebase-mql/README.md

 ### MQL and GraphQL

 Some samples of MQL scripts that I wrote are enclosed as txt files in the mql-queries folder.
-At the time, I used Python to query these MQL scripts against the Freebase API.
+At the time, I used Python scripts to query the Freebase API with the MQL requests.
 Due to Python requirements, "None" may need to be replaced with "null" in the MQL queries.

 The [MQL Reference Guide](https://developers.google.com/freebase/mql/ch03#firstquery) presents the following as a first query using MQL.